Charlene had already seen a few different doctors before she came to see me.

 The symptoms of autoimmune diseases and adrenal fatigue are often remarkably similar.
 Though the two conditions are different, they can also overlap.
 That’s why it’s important to understand how each develops and what you can do to protect yourself against either.

 Both autoimmune disease and adrenal fatigue have three main stages.
-As you move from one to the next, symptoms become progressively worse, and if either condition is left unattended too long, you can find yourself with complete loss of function of specific organs.
+As you move from one to the next, symptoms become progressively worse, and if either condition is left unattended for too long, you can find yourself with more and more problems.

 As I said earlier, conventional medicine often relies on “abnormal” test results to diagnose autoimmune issues or adrenal dysfunction.
 Since those abnormal tests typically show up when the problem is already severe, that’s far too late to start paying attention!